-On December 31, 2002 my daughter Natalie was born at 34 weeks of gestation, changing our lives forever.
-My wife had a pregnancy complication at 30 weeks of gestation called placental abruption; a condition in which the placenta separates from the uterine wall.
-This condition can lead to complications for both the mother and the baby and it has been the cause of morbidity and mortality for pregnant women in the United States and worldwide.
+On December 31, 2004, my daughter, Natalie, was born at 34 weeks of gestation, changing our lives forever.
+My wife had a pregnancy complication at 30 weeks of gestation called placental abruption – a condition in which the placenta separates from the uterine wall.
+This condition can lead to complications for both the mother and the baby, and it has been the cause of morbidity and mortality for pregnant women in the United States and worldwide.
 Fortunately, with the help of my partners and the great care provided at SHARP Mary Birch Hospital for Women, Natalie’s birth was successfully delayed for another 4 weeks.
-Because the situation involved my wife and my yet-to-be-born daughter, I was overwhelmed with what was as stake.
+Because the situation involved my wife and my yet-to-be-born daughter, I was overwhelmed by what was as stake.
 Following the hardship of a 2-week hospital stay, with constant uncertainty about Natalie’s health, and concern over my wife’s well being, the outcome was favorable.

 Although my family’s challenging pregnancy resulted in the successful birth of my healthy baby girl, this is not the case for many women across our country.